bogdanPricope/ofp/README.md

 Intent and purpose:
 -------------------------------------------------------------------------------

-OpenFastPathGen2 is a code design exercise intended to provide a overall improvement of functionality offered by OpenFastPath project while exploring utilization in small devices.
+OpenFastPathGen2 is a code design exercise intended to provide an overall improvement of functionality offered by OpenFastPath project while exploring utilization in small devices.